falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

 ---

 ## Introduction
 Falco is designed to provide real-time notification of suspicious behavior.
 By default, it can send these alerts to stdout, stdrerr, an HTTPs endpoint, and a gRPC endpoint.
 However, in most production scenarios, you will want to send the output to some other system so you can take further action.
-Perhaps you would forward notification to Elastic or an SIEM.

 The important point is that while Falco performs a valuable task, it is most effective as part of a larger security workflow.